-In the past, the agency has not used hiring authorities, such as Schedule A, that take disability into account to recruit PWD and PWTD, because it is not a Title 5 agency.
-However, the agency is finalizing the language for Schedule A Hiring that is being incorporated into our Inspector General Manual as an additional option under our Noncompetitive Hiring Authorities.
-This will be completed by the end of the fiscal year.
-Once the policy is finalized agency wide communication will be released announcing the option for Schedule A Hiring, and Human Resources will begin incorporating the information into our virtual training on the hiring process for our selecting officials.
+We updated hiring guidelines for any barriers from hiring PWD/PWTD, including updates to our IGM 126, Noncompetitive Hiring Authorities, to incorporate Schedule A options in our hiring process.
+Our hiring policy also states that the OIG does not discriminate on any non-meritorious factor including disability.
 Also, the plan includes using the Department of Labor's Workforce Recruitment Program (WRP) to seek viable candidates.
 The agency has policy to support noncompetitive appointment of VRA eligibles, and 30% or more disabled veterans.
 In these instances, the agency would review the VA documentation regarding the VA rating and determine if the individual met the 30% threshold.
 It would then provide the selecting official the opportunity to evaluate the candidate against the requirements of the position to ensure the individual meets the essential requirements prior to making a selection.